GaurangTandon/MarkdownShortcutsForSE/README.md

 Each hotkey is composed of three parts:

 - modifier: either an "altKey" or a "shiftKey+altKey" combo
-- keycode: the key to be pressed alongwith the modifier.
-You can get the numerical keycode from keycode.info
+- key: the key to press, please keep it uppercase.
 - LaTeX command: to be inserted on pressing modifier+key.
 These are of two types:
   - braced: like `\mathrm{}`
   - non-braced: like `\pi`.